Core Concepts

 In chemistry, reactions can occur fast, slow, or anywhere in between.
 Chemists tend to characterize the kinetics of a reaction through a rate law.
 This rate law tends to depend on the concentrations of one or more reactants.
 The reaction rate equals the rate of product formation or reactant consumption, adjusted by stoichiometric coefficients.

-In rate laws, the reactant concentrations are raised to some power (n and m).
+In rate laws, the reactant concentrations are raised to some power ( and ).
 Chemists call these values the reaction order, with respect to each reactant.

 The sum of the two order reactant reaction orders yields the overall reaction order.
 The overall order of reaction has a lot of importance to chemists since it determines the reaction’s rate law and integrated rate law.